 Pickles are a great way to preserve food as well as the nutrients in it, but unfortunately, they contain added salt and oil which take away the health advantage.
-This recipe preserves the traditional taste, at the same time maintains the health aspect.
+This gooseberry pickle with olive oil preserves the traditional taste, at the same time maintains the health aspect.
 The traditional pickle is prepared with sesame oil, here I’ve used extra virgin olive oil and lesser salt.

-The combination of gooseberries, olive oil and fenugreek seeds explodes with high nutritional value and also the flavours complement each other.
-The sourness of the gooseberries is balanced by the bitter-sweet taste of fenugreek and the spice of hot chillies.
+The combination of gooseberries, olive oil and fenugreek seeds explodes with high nutritional value and the flavors complement each other.
+The sourness of the gooseberries is balanced by the bitter-sweet taste of fenugreek seeds and the spice of hot chillies.

 Gooseberries are low in calories and excellent sources of vitamin C and phytochemicals which have several health-benefiting effects against cancer, ageing, inflammation and neurological diseases.